 Anabolic steroids are a manufactured testosterone that is prescribed by doctors to patients to help treat conditions such as muscle loss, cancer and hormone deficiencies.
 A steroid addiction may occur when a user begins to abuse the drug in order to see performance-based results as the drug is typically used by male bodybuilders seeking to enhance their muscle growth.
-Typically, those who suffer with a steroid addiction also suffer with muscle/ body dysmorphia, low self-esteem in addition to depression in some cases.
+Typically, those who suffer with a steroid addiction also suffer with muscle/ body dysmorphia, exercise addiction, low self-esteem in addition to depression in some cases.

 A steroid addiction does not function in the same way as an opioid or stimulant addiction but can remain equally as addictive because of the effects the drug can have on a user's physical appearance and self-esteem.
 Over time, someone with a steroid addiction can develop a tolerance for the drug meaning a higher dose of the drug is needed each use to achieve the same effect and subsequently letting the addiction grow.
+Someone who has developed a tolerance will likely need to undergo steroid detox.

 A study from the National Institute of Health shows that around 32% of anabolic steroid users will develop a dependency.
 This is called a steroid use disorder.
 A steroid use disorder can develop when users are struggling with underlying psychological issues such as low self-esteem or body dysmorphia.